Raster Slope Calculations

 Exercise 2: Calculate Low Lying Area

-This exercise is going to use raster data and the RasterSlopeCalculator to calculate the suitability of land for development.
-Building developments usually prefer land that is both flat and low-lying.
+This exercise will use raster data and the RasterSlopeCalculator to calculate land suitability for development.
+Building developments usually prefer flat, low-lying land.

 1. Create a New Workspace